 An appointment guarantees a tutoring time, but you may also drop by the Writing Center (Lauinger 217a) to see if a tutor is free to meet with you.

 What is the Writing Center?

 We offer free peer tutoring to all enrolled students.
-Trained graduate and undergraduate students tutors will assist you at any stage of your writing process, from initial brainstorming to final revisions.
-Tutors will help you improve your own critical thinking, revision, and editing skills.
-We won’t proofread your paper for you.
+Trained graduate and undergraduate student tutors will assist you at any stage of your writing process, from initial brainstorming to final revisions.
+Tutors will help you improve your own critical thinking, revision, and editing skills; we won’t proofread your paper for you.

-- Ideally, schedule an appointment at least 2-3 days before your paper is due
+- Try to schedule your appointment at least 2 days before your paper is due

 - Decide what you want to address during your session